Eppo-exp/eppo-docs/docs/administration/slack-notifications.md

 # Slack notifications

-The Eppo App for Slack allows you to receive notifications for important updates on your experiments, such as when Eppo detect a [traffic imbalance](/statistics/sample-ratio-mismatch) in your assignments.
+The Eppo App for Slack allows you to receive notifications for important updates on your feature flags and experiments, such as when Eppo detect a [traffic imbalance](/statistics/sample-ratio-mismatch) in your assignments.

 <img width="440" alt="data issues alert" src="https://user-images.githubusercontent.com/90637953/213244183-a3580e3b-e077-4fc5-9bbb-2dc307660ebd.png" /> &ensp;
 <img width="440" alt="status change alert" src="https://user-images.githubusercontent.com/90637953/213244188-3dbd1333-185e-4416-b925-d36bbac08223.png" /> &ensp;